vincentbarr/vincentbarr.github.com/_posts/2019-08-19-doing-better.md

 * Do you want to do X cheaper?

-Now, let’s apply these questions to an imaginary scenario wherein I’m running a business and spending a 40% of my waking hours on bookkeeping, one of the most dreadful business operations activities I can think of.
+Now, let’s apply these questions to an imaginary scenario wherein I’m running a business and spending 40% of my waking hours on bookkeeping, one of the most dreadful business operations activities I can think of.

 **1. Do I want to bookkeep at all?**
 No, but I must.
 And when it comes to the things that I don’t want to do, but must do, I have a simple formula: outsource them.